weiyiw0816/algo_trading/README.md

 a. if the lowest price in the first 90min lower or higher than the previous day lowest (by at least 1 cent), what is the return for the rest of day

-b. if the highest price in the first 90min higher than the previous day Highest (by at least 1 cent), what is the return for the rest of day
+b.
+For each day, if the highest price in the first 90min is higher than the previous day Highest (by at least 1 cent), what is the return for the rest of the day

 c. ....